NZPIEFACE/snake/README.md

     - Using multithreading for input and logic would probably work a lot better than leaving everything to the same thread.

 - Inefficiencies
-  - Private SnakeBody means that to interface the list of coordinates from the Snake object, it's required to call a funciton that allocates memory and will generally loop over the same things twice.
-    - If it was public, it would be possible to iterate over the struct.
-    - Examples:
-      - main.c:181 - turn_logic():
-        - It updates the string every frame.
-It really doesn't need to.
-      - board.c:97 - find_empty_cell():
-        - Grabs the list to use it's coordinates to find indices of another array.
-      - snake.c:166 - snake_head_overlap_itself():
-        - Iterates over the whole list after creating it, then deletes it.
-    - These examples can be solved if there was a yield-like function that would return the values one after another, as the examples only iterate through the whole list.
-Making such a function would be great, however I have the sneaking feeling that it would require goto or jump or some other arcane arts.

   - Frame output is inefficient.
     - board->apply_to_grid(board) and bw_render are used every single frame.
       - Using a single string to output just exacerbates this issue.
 I think the only way to mitigate this is to move the console cursor to a specific location before printing.

-- Issues
-  - When the grid gets large, output is slow.

 ## Things that are finished